Which one is right for you?

 Even should the building be perfect, literally built for a greenhouse to sit on its roof, potential farmers now face the hurdles of minimum structural requirements for the greenhouse itself.
 For example, the positioning of a greenhouse on a roof exposes it to greater wind speeds than at ground level.
 Building codes often require that any rooftop structure be able to withstand hurricane force winds (75+ mph) which requires a significant investment of time and resources in engineering.
 Then, the transparent structure designed to capture natural sunlight must also be able to not only bear a full snow or ice load, but also shed that load so the crop is never shaded out.
 To meet all these requirements and start up a rooftop greenhouse can easily cost more than $1 million simply to get the greenhouse built to code.

-At Freight Farms, we have worked long and hard to perfect an intermediate option between a home garden and massive, expensive farming operations: the Leafy Green Machine.
-At $85K for the premium model, start-up costs for new freight farmers are far below those of a warehouse or rooftop operation.
-We designed our hydroponic farms inside of shipping containers to be mobile, modular, and easy to scale up into either a centralized or decentralized production format.
-The 320 sqft footprint of the Leafy Green Machine might imply a very small output of fresh veggies; however, our farms produce the equivalent of a farm the size of 1.5 NFL football fields, in a space smaller than one endzone.
-Check out our Farming By the Numbers post for an in-depth look at the low costs and high production capacity of the Leafy Green Machine.
+At Freight Farms, we have worked long and hard to perfect an intermediate option between a home garden and massive, expensive farming operations: the Greenery.
+At $104,000, start-up costs for new freight farmers are far below those of a warehouse or rooftop operation.
+We designed our hydroponic farms inside of modular containers that are easy to scale up into either a centralized or decentralized production format.
+The 320 sq. ft. footprint of the Greenery might imply a very small output of fresh veggies; however, our farms produce the equivalent of a farm the size of 2.5 NFL football fields, in a space smaller than one endzone!